 Recommendation for the degree is based on the attainments of the candidate rather than on the completion of specific courses.
 The student must fulfill training equivalent to the course requirements for the M.S. degree in epidemiology.
-PhD students must also take Epidem M204 (4 units), an additional statistics course beyond the M.S. requirements (4 units), one course on pathobiology (4 units), and at least three quarters of Epidem 292 (2 units per quarter).
+PhD students must also take Epidem M204 (4 units), an additional statistics course beyond the M.S. requirements (4 units), one course on pathobiology (4 units), and three doctoral seminars (2 units each) of which Epidem 292 is taken at least twice.
 The statistics and pathobiology courses must be approved by the doctoral adviser.
 Prior post-baccalaureate coursework may be applicable to some requirements with adviser and department approval.

 Qualifying Exams and Advancement to Candidacy